 Connect and Understand

-Students are supported to use all their senses as they explore the Habitat Haven and determine what living things need to survive.
+Students are supported to use all their senses and play-based learning as they explore Habitat Haven and determine what living things need to survive.
 Students will be immersed amongst wildlife and habitats as you explore Werribee Open Range Zoo.

 Use activities in the Teaching Guide to deepen students’ learning back at school.